Fiction vs. Nonfiction in APART FROM YOU

 Ch.
 2 - The party scene

 The overall flavor of this chapter echoes real parties my parents gave in the 1950s and 1960s, when heavy smoking, hard drinking, and general debauchery were entrenched parts of academia.
-My father is a retired English professor, so I know about this stuff.
+My father was an English professor, so I know about this stuff.
 By comparison, the present-day academic scene is astonishingly tame, even puritanical.
-If you don't believe me, ask anyone who's been teaching on the university level for more than 30 years.
+If you don't believe me, ask anyone who taught on the university level several decades ago.

 Almost all of the individual party guests are invented.
 A couple of them are loosely based on real people who are now dead.